pupattan/pupattan/README.md

 - 👋 Hi, I’m @pupattan
-- 👀 I’m interested in Python development, React, React Native apps and building projects
+- 👀 I’m expert in Python development, React, React Native apps and building projects
-- 🌱 I’m currently learning kubernetes
-- 💞️ I’m looking to collaborate on my repos
-- 📫 How to reach me : pulak.pattanayak@gmail.com
+- 📫 How to reach me : pkbsdmp@gmail.com

 <!---
 pupattan/pupattan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.